 How do Rotarians stay informed about what is happening?

-There should be an article in your monthly district newsletter letting members know how things are moving along.
+Look for an article in your district’s monthly newsletter updating everyone on how things are moving along.

 How do I get involved?

 Simply go to our contact form and let us know how you’d like to participate.
 We welcome as many people as possible to get involved.

 If we are becoming one district because of declining membership, will there be a plan to get us back on track with membership growth?

 Currently, each of our districts have just one- or two-person Membership Committees with volunteers who have to wear multiple hats in addressing recruitment, retention, training and more.
 The goal in building CNY Rotary is to have a stronger Membership Committee with more people volunteering to provide resources to our club leaders.
 With enough volunteers in place, the committee can focus on supporting clubs in both growing membership and reducing churn, the dual approach needed to ensure overall growth.
 There will be more resources for starting new clubs as well.

 We promote that strong clubs need strong leaders and will strive to do the same with CNY Rotary leaders who are trained on best practices and not wearing so many hats at one time.
 We will be asking for more members like you to step into these roles, where training and guidance will be provided, so be prepared to answer that call and be part of the solution.